 Fried onions are a key ingredient here, and its important to get this right.
 Onions are cut into slices and then browned on medium flame in oil.
 They don’t need to be extra crispy, but onions should be a deep golden brown without getting burnt.
 You can also use store bought fried onions which are easily available in supermarkets these days.
 While choosing rice for the biryani, make sure to buy ‘basmati rice’ and not long grain rice.
 While they may look similar at first, good quality basmati rice is fragrant, and has grains that are thin and long as opposed to long grain rice which has fatter grains and almost no fragrance.
 The basmati rice is cooked for exactly 5 minutes in boiling water with whole spices and salt to get it to the right doneness – which is 70%.
 The rice continues to steam when we finally cook it along with the chicken.

 Steps in making Chicken Biryani

 Once you have your chicken marinated, rice and fried onions ready, start by cooking the marinated chicken.
 Once the chicken is partially cooked, it’s important to layer it with the fried onions, mint and coriander.
-The onions add sweetness and richness while the herbs add a ton of flavour.
+The onions add sweetness and richness while the herbs add a ton of flavor.
 This is then layered with rice and then topped finally with soaked saffron and ghee.

 And there you go!
-The whole thing takes approximately an hour so I call this a weekend project, but after you’ve done it once, you’ll realise how easy and simple making biryani at home is!
+The whole thing takes approximately an hour so I call this a weekend project, but after you’ve done it once, you’ll realize how easy and simple making biryani at home is!
 The results of your labour will look like this, and trust me, there is nothing like the smell of chicken biryani wafting through the house to get everyone to the table!

 Let’s just say – five attempts to make sure I provide you with instructions that you can actually follow with ease at home did not seem like work.